hackforla/tdm-calculator/Contributing.md

    ```
    npm install
    ```
-1. Obtain the `.env` file from the tdm-calculator slack channel and place it in this directory.
+1. Obtain the `.env` file from the tdm-calculator/Developers G-Drive folder and place it in this directory.
 It contains private info (i.e., the production database connection string) that we cannot put in this public GitHub repo.
 1. Change to the client directory:
    ```
    cd client